GoogleCloudPlatform/berglas/doc/threat-model.md

 ## Filesystem Access

-When using Berglas edit command, secrets are briefly written to a temporary file on the local filesystem to be opened using an external editor.
-The file is owned by current user and guarded by unix permissions.
+When using `berglas edit` command, secrets are briefly written to a temporary file on the local filesystem to be opened using an external editor.
+The file is owned by current user and guarded by filesystem permissions.
 Any malicious executable running as that user may be able to access the plaintext values of the secret.
 Furthermore, some editors may cache contents of the file in a temporary file (such as a swapfile for vim).

 **Mitigations**